New Discovery Series ‘Cooper’s Treasure’ Uses Maps Made In Space To Search For Treasure On Earth

 — Discovery (@Discovery) March 24, 2017

 During his 22 orbits around the Earth, something else happened to catch his attention.
-During the flight he spotted an anomaly around the South Caribbean, and captured over 100 more of these strange anomalies.
-After realizing what he was seeing were shipwrecks, he spent decades working on a map that he believed could point the way to billions of dollars worth of treasure.
+During the flight, he spotted an anomaly around the South Caribbean and captured over 100 more of these strange anomalies.
+After realizing what he saw were shipwrecks, he spent decades working on a map that he believed could point the way to billions of dollars worth of treasure.

 According to The Hollywood Reporter, Cooper’s Treasure follows treasure hunter Darrell Miklos as he attempts to decipher a treasure map his boyhood idol, mentor, and longtime friend shared with him.
 Treasure hunting has always been in Darrell’s blood, and in 1970 when he was seven, he managed to stow away on his father and uncle’s boat as they recovered spent booster rockets for NASA’s Apollo Program.
 He later met Cooper through his father, and they developed a close personal relationship.
 Before he passed away from heart failure in 2004, the 77-year-old Cooper shared with Darrell all of his research, including the maps he made from space.
 He wanted Darrell to continue where he left off, hoping that his explorations would ultimately lead to a vast treasure.

-Cooper did all the homework and now on Cooper’s Treasure, Darrell Miklos is determined to show the world that the maps made and the documents painstakingly collected by Cooper really do hold shipwreck information.
+Cooper did all the homework, and now on Cooper’s Treasure, Darrell Miklos is determined to show the world that the maps made and the documents painstakingly collected by Cooper really do hold shipwreck information.
 Along with other experienced explorers and researchers, Darrell sets out on Cooper’s Treasure with the document Cooper created.
 This document and other data could finally be the key that leads to uncovering the treasure, and the Nerdist noted that in the process Darrell hopes to fulfill Cooper’s hopes, dreams, and last wishes as well.

 “I get to pay homage to a hero whom I considered to be my surrogate father; I get to tell a story and finish a project or several projects that we were never able to finish together.”